 Did you know PennDOT has launched a program that authorizes a limited amount of third-party businesses to administer non-commercial driving tests?
-Driven2Drive, located in Bala Cynwyd and servicing the greater Philadelphia area, is one of nine privately owned and operated PennDOT certified Driver’s License Testing Centers (DLTC).
+Driven2Drive is the FIRST privately owned and operated PennDOT Certified Driver’s License Testing Center – now with six convenient locations serving the Greater Philadelphia Area and Montgomery, Delaware and Chester Counties!

 How to Prepare For Your Driving Test